vue-echarts

 </template>

-Only the .once event modifier is supported as other modifiers are tightly coupled with the DOM event system.
+[!NOTE] Only the .once event modifier is supported as other modifiers are tightly coupled with the DOM event system.

-Vue-ECharts support the following events:
+Vue ECharts support the following events:

 See supported events here →